DevExpress-Examples/dashboard-blazor-webassembly-app/readme.md

 This project demonstrates how you can incorporate a DevExpress Dashboard component into a [Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-5.0#blazor-webassembly) application.
 Use it as a template when you need to create a similar web application.

-The backend `Server` app is an ASP.NET Core application that processes requests from the client.
-A hosted Blazor WebAssembly `Client` app defines the UI for this component and the logic needed to respond to UI updates.
+The Dashboard component wraps the JavaScript [DashboardControl](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControl) and uses an ASP.NET Core backend with the Dashboard Controller to handle client data requests.

 ## Documentation